zzzprojects/Eval-SQL.NET/docs2/pages/getting-started/regular-expressions.md

 ```
 {% include component-try-it.html href='http://sqlfiddle.com/#!18/58f2b/1' %}

-### Find and insert in a table, all website from a text
+### Find and insert in a table, all websites from a text